Insights from collectibles: Our friend time

 What is the real change I want to achieve?

 Know your true objective.
 Keep asking until you find it.
-There are several schools of thought on this in terms of how many layers of questions to go through.
+There are several schools of thought on how many layers of questions to ask.
 For each answer, you ask why that is important.
-My experience has taught me that somewhere between questions five and seven we get to the true answer.
+My experience has taught me that we get to the true answer somewhere between questions five and seven.

 I want to achieve X. Why?
 Because XX.